China Writers Association

 It now has more than 9,000 registered members, with branch associations across the nation.
 The first CWA Chair was Mao Dun, under the leadership of the then CFLAC Chairman Guo Moruo.
-In 1985, Mao Dun was succeeded by Ba Jin.
-The incumbent Chair is Tie Ning since 2006.
+In 1985, Mao Dun was succeeded by Ba Jin and in 2006, Ba Jin was succeeded by Tie Ning.
+The incumbent chair is Zhang Hongsen since 2025.
 Other successive Associate Chairs include Ding Ling, Feng Xuefeng, Lao She, Ke Zhongping, Shao Quanlin and Liu Baiyu.